eduardofilo/eduardofilo.mkdocs/docs/2024-09-04_steam_deck_arch.en.md

 #### End of graphical environment installation

-1. Install the SDDM session manager and Konsole, which we'll need to finish the installation from the graphical mode:
+1. Install the SDDM session manager and some applications, which we'll need to finish the installation from the graphical mode:

     ```bash
-    $ sudo pacman -S sddm konsole
+    $ sudo pacman -S sddm konsole dolphin kwrite partitionmanager htop power-profiles-daemon
     $ sudo systemctl enable sddm
     $ exit
     ```